-- 1. Click on 3D Surface-TutorWS.grd in the Object Manager to select it.
-The 3D surface properties are displayed in the Property Manager. - 2.
-Click on the General tab. - 3.
-Click the ∃ next to Material Color to open the section, if it is not already open. - 4.
-Click the color bar next to Upper.
+- 1. Click on 3D Surface-TutorWS.grd in the Object Manager to select it. - 2.
+In the Property Manager, click on the General tab. - 3.
+Click the $\pm$ next to Material Color to open the section, if it is not already open. - Click the colormap next to Upper.
 In the list, select one of the predefined colormaps, such as Rainbow.
-The color range automatically updates. - 5.
-If you wish to define your own colors, click the un button to the right of the selected colormap.
-The Colormap dialog opens. - 6.
-In the Colormap dialog, select a predefined colormap from the Presets list.
+The color range automatically updates. - If you wish to define your own colors, click the button to the right of the selected colormap.
+The Colormap dialog opens. - In the Colormap dialog, select a predefined colormap from the Presets list.
 The Presets list contains a variety of predefined color schemes.
 Alternatively, you can click the Load button and select a custom color spectrum .CLR file.
-The ColorScales folder, located in the Surfer installation directory, contains many sample .CLR files. - The Rainbow preset has six nodes that range from purple to red.
-You can add, remove, apply opacity, customize the nodes, or accept the default selections.
-To reverse the color order, click the Reverse button. - Click OK in the Colormap dialog to update the surface map properties with your color changes.
+The ColorScales folder, located in the Surfer installation directory, contains many sample .CLR files.